anurajshukla/FestiFlow/README.md

 ## <a name="introduction"> Introduction</a>

-Built on Next.js 14, the events application stands as a comprehensive, full-stack platform for managing events.
-It serves as a hub, spotlighting diverse events taking place globally.
-Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event or even initiate and manage your own events.
+FestFlow stands as a comprehensive, full-stack platform for managing events.
+It serves as a hub, spotlighting diverse events taking place in the university.
+Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event.

 ## <a name="tech-stack"> Tech Stack</a>